zuomuniao/awesome-nodejs/README.md

 ## Database Drivers

-*Libraties for connecting and operating databases*
+*Libraries for connecting and operating databases*

 ## ORM